-Overall, the results from SDSC Comet and LSU SuperMIC were consistent with each other.
-Performance on PSC Bridges seemed sensitive to the exact allocation of cores on each node but nevertheless the approaches that decreased the occurrence of stragglers on SDSC Comet and LSU Super-MIC also improved performance on PSC Bridges.
-Thus, the findings described in the previous sections were valid for a range of different HPC clusters with Lustre file systems.
+Overall, the results from SDSC Comet and LSU SuperMIC are consistent with each other.
+Performance on PSC Bridges seemed sensitive to the exact allocation of cores on each node but nevertheless the approaches that decreased the occurrence of stragglers on SDSC Comet and LSU SuperMIC also improved performance on PSC Bridges.
+Thus, the findings described in the previous sections are valid for a range of different HPC clusters with Lustre file systems.